English

 What wildlife might I see near the falls?

-You might spot lyrebirds, cockatoos, wallabies, and even the occasional echidna along the quieter trails—especially early in the morning or near dusk.
+You might spot lyrebirds, cockatoos, wallabies, and even the occasional echidna along the quieter trails.